Introductory Tour of Julia

 The above is one of the uses of the “.” symbol, to access a named element within a tuple.
 (Another use, quite different, is described after the next heading below).

-Tuples are useful for storing and calling fixed bits of info together.
+Tuples are useful for storing and calling connected pieces of info.
 Because they are not mutable, Julia can store and use them in a more efficient way than arrays.
-They are also used when calling functions (we’ll explore this later).
+They can also be used to feed data into functions (we’ll explore this later).

 Broadcasting